A clique in the YTsaurus web interface

 • failed: The number of failed instances.
 Instances can fail for various reasons and the most common are: OOM (out of memory) or bugs in the CHYT or ClickHouse code.

 • aborted: The number of aborted instances.
-Some aborts are due to insurmountable circumstances (for example, a node failed) and nothing can be done with them.
-If there are preemption aborts among jobs, this is a bad sign that demonstrates a lack of resources.
+Some aborts happen due to insurmountable circumstances (for example, a node failed) and nothing can be done with them.
+If there are jobs aborted due to preemption, this is a bad sign that indicates a lack of resources.

 • lost: Jobs must not occur in the clique.